rexarski/case-study-twitter-mood-stock/README.md

     - GPOMS
       - 6 dimensions, 6 moods
         - *Calm, Alert, Sure, Vital, Kind* and *Happy*.
-        - dimensions and lexicon dervied from existing psychometric instrument Profile of Mood State (POMS-bi)
+        - dimensions and lexicon derived from existing psychometric instrument Profile of Mood State (POMS-bi)
       - Google apparently utilizes its computational power and exposure to immense amount of text data to fine tune the model
       - tweet -> POMS mood dimensions (quite complex here mapping back and forth, but eventually) -> a score which is the weighted sum of the co-occurrence weights of each tweet term that matched the GPOMS lexicon
     - comparison between GPOMS and OF: normalization to z-score (with a moving 2k days' average) (See the formula)